-Geluveld is a household name.
+Geluveld is a well-know village.
 On 31 October, the Germans were boldly and heroically stopped there.
-This holding back laid the foundations for the shelling war in the region.
+This resistance laid the foundations for the following 4 years.
 The village remains of great importance to the Germans and is world-famous for its Menin Road, which ends under the Menin Gate in Ypres.

 Along the walk are several information carriers telling you the history of Geluveld.
 You will also enjoy beautiful views.
 The wheelchair-accessible Geluveld walk is 2.6 km.
 Download the walking map here.

 The walking loop starts and ends at the corner of the church on accessible paths.
 The type of surface is indicated on the plan and is mainly paved.
 The semi-paved sections are of such quality with fine crushed stone to make it doable for wheelchair users.

 There are no accessible toilets at the start site.